Uprova Review: Read This Before you Borrow

 • You pay the loan back.

-That’s the process that Uprova describes on their website.
-Many customer reviews — we’ll discuss those later — say that what actually happens may be different.
+Uprova describes the process on its website.
+However, many customer reviews—we’ll discuss those later—suggest that what happens may be different.

-Tribal loans are not issued by banks, credit unions or traditional lenders.
-The money is lent by Tribal Lending Enterprises (TLEs), which are owned by recognized Native American Tribes.
-TLEs use this loophole to offer loans and use business practices that would be illegal under most state laws.
+Tribal loans are not issued by banks, credit unions, or traditional lenders.
+The money is lent by Tribal Lending Enterprises (TLEs), owned by recognized Native American Tribes.
+TLEs use this loophole to offer loans and engage in business practices that would be illegal under most state laws.
+Tribal loans sound a lot like traditional payday loans, but they’re significantly more dangerous.
+Because these are longer-term installment loans, the interest adds up quickly.
+Many customers report that they’ve paid more than double the borrowed amount.

-In many cases, it is unclear where the financing for TLEs comes from.
+It is often unclear where the financing for TLEs comes from.
 State officials and consumer advocates have accused tribal lenders of using “rent-a-tribe” arrangements, in which the tribal-owned lender is a front for a non-tribal predatory lender and the tribe receives only a tiny percentage of the profits.

 The U.S. Constitution and many legal precedents affirm that Native American tribes have the right to govern themselves.
 Part of this right is tribal immunity: tribal officials acting in their official capacity are immune to lawsuits.
 That is why tribal lenders typically specify (usually in the fine print) that their officers are tribal officials acting in their official capacity.